The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Scotland: Jonathan Epstein of Celebrated Experiences.

 Visiting the Loch Ness Centre and Exhibition.
 Yes, Loch Ness is beautiful.
 Even if you forget about the legends, it’s still worth a visit for a boat ride around the loch and a tour of the haunting ruins of Urquhart Castle.
 But the Loch Ness Centre is skippable unless you’re utterly obsessed with the Loch Ness monster legend.

-Fine dining in Edinburgh!
-You may not go to Scotland for the food, but after a few dinners in Edinburgh, you will return to Scotland for the creative dining experiences.
-There are an astounding number of great restaurants in this city of just 500,000 people, such as The Kitchin, Restaurant Martin Wishart, 21212, and Timberyard.
+Fine dining in Edinburgh.
+You may not go to Scotland for the food, but after a few dinners in the capital, you will return to Scotland for the creative dining experiences.
+There are an astounding number of great restaurants in this city of just 500,000 people, such as The Kitchin, Restaurant Martin Wishart, Heron, and Timberyard.
 Even if you’re not into fine dining, the pubs and casual restaurants here serve the best Scottish lamb and Angus beef, along with boatloads of seafood.

 Museums in Glasgow and Edinburgh.
 They’re fantastic—and free!
-The ones that consistently earn raves are Glasgow’s Kelvingrove Art Gallery, Edinburgh’s National Museum of Scotland, and the many art museums.
+The ones that consistently earn raves are Glasgow’s Kelvingrove Art Gallery, Hunterian Art Gallery, and the Gallery of Modern Art; and Edinburgh’s National Museum of Scotland and National Galleries of Scotland.
+In Dundee, just north of St. Andrews, don’t miss the (also free) Victoria & Albert Museum.

 Bragging rights